 The duration of a drug detox will be dependent on the amount of the drug the patient has been taking, the frequency and the length of time.
 Our clinic staff would be happy to advise you further on this if you have any questions.

-Once the drug detoxification process has been completed, it is vital that the individual undergoes a full drug rehabilitation treatment program.
+Once the drug detoxification process has been completed, it is vital that the individual undergoes a full drug rehabilitation treatment programe.
 Without this, there is an extremely high percentage of relapse.
-Liberty House offer comprehensive treatment programs specifically adapted to each individuals addiction and treatment needs.
+Liberty House offers comprehensive treatment programs specifically adapted to each individuals addiction and treatment needs.
 Rehabilitation is most effective once detox has been completed, as the patient will then have a better chance of understanding and accepting the therapy and program on offer.
-Liberty House offer both short term and long terms programs, please call our clinic for further advice on what is best for you or your loved one as an individual.
+Liberty House offer both short term and long terms programs, please call our admissions team for further advice on what is best for you or your loved one as an individual.